 Step 3: Overseas MOFA Attestation.

-The Ministry of Foreign Affairs of the country where that is done might require additional attestations of the document before it is recognized.
+The Ministry of Foreign Affairs in the country where you complete the process may require you to provide additional attestations before it recognizes the document.

 Documents that have to be examined by signature in Dubai.